hossain-khan/android-police-brutality-incidents/README.md

   <img src="https://raw.githubusercontent.com/amardeshbd/android-police-brutality-incidents/develop/resources/poster/github-repository-social-preview.png" width="50%">
 </p>

+### Early BETA Testing
+If you want to try the app as it is being developed, you can get the latest Android APK in 2 different ways:
+* GitHub Releases - See [current release](https://github.com/amardeshbd/android-police-brutality-incidents/releases) with APK bundled with it.
+* Firebase App Distribution - Subscribe to new updates via email.
+Use this [open-beta testing](https://appdistribution.firebase.dev/i/5d2cb8359305f7e7) process.

 ## Objective

 The objective of the app is to be front-end of the data that is collected and exposed by [police-brutality](https://github.com/2020PB/police-brutality) repository.